nyeno/Frontend-Mentor-Projects/README.md

 ### SunnySide Agency Project
   In this project, I practiced my CSS grid chops by building a very colorful landing page.
 View the live landing page [here](https://eno-sunnyside-agency.netlify.app/)

+### Fylo Dark Theme Project
+  In this project, I practiced how to layout a page using CSS flexbox.
+View the live landing page [here](https://eno-fylo-landingpage.netlify.app/)